Static four-charge squashed black hole in five-dimensional $STU-W^2U$ supergravity and its thermodynamics: Introduction

 \section{Introduction}

-Of various kinds of black objects in five dimensions, there exists a class of Kaluza-Klein type black holes \cite{PTPS189-7} named as squashed black holes after the initial work of Ishihara and Matsuno \cite{PTP116-417}, who adopted a specific measure --- ``squashing transformation" to cast the five-dimensional asymptotically flat cohomogeneity-one black hole solution with an $S^3$-spherical horizon into one with its event horizon being a squashed $S^3$-sphere.
-The resulting five-dimensional spacetime is asymptotically locally flat and has a spatial infinity $R \times S^1 \hookrightarrow S^2$, namely, its asymptotic structures is identical to that of the Kaluza-Klein (KK) monopole --- the product of four-dimensional Minkowski spacetime and a twisted $S^1$ bundle.
-Under dimensional reduction along the spatial direction, the squashed spacetime then becomes an exact black hole solution in KK theory.
+Black holes in higher dimensions have a much richer and more complicated structure than four-dimensional ones.
+In particular, of various kinds of black objects in five dimensions, there exists a class of Kaluza-Klein (KK) type black holes \cite{PTPS189-7} named as squashed black holes after the initial work of Ishihara and Matsuno \cite{PTP116-417}, who adopted a specific measure --- ``squashing transformation" to cast the five-dimensional asymptotically flat cohomogeneity-one black hole solution with an $S^3$-spherical horizon into one with the shape of its event horizon being a squashed three-sphere.
+The resulting five-dimensional spacetime is asymptotically locally flat and has a spatial infinity $R \times S^1 \hookrightarrow S^2$, namely, its asymptotic structures is identical to that of the Kaluza-Klein magnetic monopole --- a twisted $S^1$ fiber bundle over a four-dimensional Minkowski spacetime at the spatial infinity.
+Under dimensional reduction along the spatial direction, the squashed spacetime then becomes an exact black hole solution in the four-dimensional KK theory.
+Therefore, the five-dimensional Ishihara-Matsuno static charged solution with squashed horizons can be thought of as describing an electrically charged black hole on a Taub-NUT instanton, or a black hole that resides in the KK spacetime.